ImageMagick/Usage-Markdown/crop/index.md

 **Same Spacing around Edge**

-Here the sub-images were not only 'spaced-out' by 6 pixels but also has a 6 pixel spacing around the edge, making it look rather neat and tidy.
+Here, the sub-images were not only 'spaced-out' by 6 pixels but also had a 6 pixel spacing around the edge, making it look rather neat and tidy.

 This is handled by using the default [Equal Sized Cropping](#crop_equal) with the appropriate amount of pixel 'overlap'.
 For example...